divyanshu-rawat/stalk-git-user/README.md

 Client Side Testing Framework
 * Jest

+Development Operations -
+* Surge.sh
+* Travis will be added soon.

 ### Description

 * An application that makes use of Github Api to fetch profile, repository information and displays it in 2 different routes namely Description, Profile.